Sturla22/Hasteroids/README.md

 Hasteroids
 ==========

-Asteroids style game for a school proj.
+Asteroids style game for a school project in the University of Iceland.

+Developers: Sturla Lange, Kári Sveinsson.